kenscripts/UniAmp/README.md

 Make scripts executable:  \
 `chmod a+x ./UniAmp/scripts/*`  \
 \
-Set following bash variables:  \
+Assign paths of dependencies to the following bash variables:  \
 `DATASETS_PATH=<path to datasets>`  \
 `RNAMMER_PATH=<path to rnammer>`  \
 `GTDBTK_PATH=<path to gtdb-tk>`  \